Notice of Amendments:

 C. Confirmation Forms

-Each party to a conference or motion must file a fully completed File 14C Confirmation no later than 2 p.m. two business days before the motion or conference, except as follows:
+22.1 Each party to a conference or motion must file a fully completed Form 14C (Confirmation of Motion) or Form 17F (Confirmation of Conference) no later than 2 p.m. three business days before the motion or conference, except as follows:

 - Urgent motions that are being brought without notice to the other party do not need to be confirmed;

-- Long motions must be confirmed earlier than two days in advance in several locations by regional practice direction.
+- Long motions must be confirmed earlier than three days in advance in several locations by regional practice direction.

-Form 14C Confirmations must only list the specific issues that are to be addressed at that event and the specific materials that the judge should review.
+22.2 Form 14C and Form 17F Confirmations must only list the specific issues that are to be addressed at that event and the specific materials that the judge should review.

-Where Form 14C Confirmation forms have not been properly completed and filed by the appropriate deadline by at least one party, the event will not be heard on the scheduled day without the court’s permission.
+22.3 Where Form 14C or Form 17F Confirmation forms have not been properly completed and filed by the appropriate deadline by at least one party, the event will not be heard on the scheduled day without the court’s permission.

 D. Form 14B Motions